Henrymelendez/SpringMVCFilmCRUD/README.md

 ## Description

-This program allows a user to search for film records by an Id or keyword from a database.
+An Application allows a user to search for film records by an Id or keyword from a database.
 Additionally, a user may add, update, and delete films from a database.